Gramli/AuthApi/README.md

 ## Overview

-This application demonstrates enterprise-grade authentication and authorization patterns using a clean architecture approach.
+This application demonstrates authentication and authorization patterns using a clean architecture approach.
 The backend implements **dual authentication schemes** (JWT Bearer tokens and Basic Authentication) with **minimal APIs**, while the frontend showcases modern Angular practices with standalone components and signals.

 **Key capabilities:**
 - User registration and login with JWT tokens